 Monitoring and assessment

-The Minnesota River-Headwaters watershed conducted intensive watershed monitoring in 2015-16.
+The Minnesota River-Headwaters watershed underwent intensive watershed monitoring in 2015-16.
 The stressor identification process has determined what is stressing biological communities in the impaired reaches.
 Additional watershed data is being collected such as drainage and shoreline.

 - Minnesota River - Headwaters Watershed Monitoring and Assessment Report (wq-ws3-07020001b)